kocharvishal/Langchain/readme.md

 ## Folder Structure

-- **agents/**: Contains agent-related notebooks, such as Wikipedia search and web-based document retrieval using LangChain tools.
+- **agents**: Contains agent-related notebooks, such as Wikipedia search and web-based document retrieval using LangChain tools.
-- **api/**: FastAPI-based server and client for serving LLM-powered endpoints.
+- **api**: FastAPI-based server and client for serving LLM-powered endpoints.
 Includes integration with Ollama and prompt templates.
-- **chain/**: Notebooks and data for document retrieval and question answering, including PDF loaders and vector store usage.
+- **chain**: Notebooks and data for document retrieval and question answering, including PDF loaders and vector store usage.
-- **chatbot/**: Streamlit-based chatbot using local LLMs (Ollama) and custom prompt templates.
+- **chatbot**: Streamlit-based chatbot using local LLMs (Ollama) and custom prompt templates.
-- **groq/**: (Details not shown, but likely contains Groq-related LLM integrations.)
+- **groq**: (Details not shown, but likely contains Groq-related LLM integrations.)
-- **rag/**: Retrieval-Augmented Generation (RAG) experiments, including text and PDF loaders, and sample data for RAG pipelines.
+- **rag**: Retrieval-Augmented Generation (RAG) experiments, including text and PDF loaders, and sample data for RAG pipelines.

 ## Key Features